- Cooloola Recreation Area—boundaries

 Cooloola is still part of the Great Sandy National Park (along with Fraser Island), but is managed under the Recreation Areas Management Act 2006 with the Cooloola Recreation Area boundaries overlaying the national park estate, plus other areas outside the national park, including beach areas down to the low water mark.

 Be aware that vehicle access permits (VAPs) are required for traversing beach areas and some inland tracks.
 Penalties apply for non-compliance.

 What areas does the Recreation Area Management declaration cover?

 The area stretches from Noosa North Shore to Rainbow Beach and covers 61,750ha.
 It includes national park, various State and local government-managed areas, road tenure and the beaches and esplanade lands, and other lands exposed at low tide—down to the low water mark.

-The recreation area does not include Sunshine Coast Regional Council freehold land, any privately-owned freehold land or sections of the Great Sandy National Park that occur south of the Noosa River.
+The recreation area does not include Noosa Shire Council freehold land, any privately-owned freehold land or sections of the Great Sandy National Park that occur south of the Noosa River.